anil-dewani/dotfiles/README.md

 ## 🚀  Tools of the trade

+I've curated and listed some of the best tools to uplift your tech craft.
+Click on the "↗ Docs" links to read documentation about how i personally configured the tool to my own necessities and liking.

 - [NeoVim](https://neovim.io/) - my Personalized Development Environment (PDE) ↗ [Docs](https://github.com/anil-dewani/dotfiles/wiki/Neovim-Configuration-Docs)
 - [Sketchybar](https://github.com/FelixKratz/SketchyBar) - customizable macOS statusbar ↗ [Docs](https://github.com/anil-dewani/dotfiles/wiki/Sketchybar-Configuration-Docs)
 - [lazygit](https://github.com/jesseduffield/lazygit) - Terminal UI for git commands